bertkdowns/thesis/notes/proposal.proposal.md

 - Creating a model of the process
 - Adapting the models to work in an online context, where they can be continuously retrained
 - Collecting, aggregating, visualising, and storing heterogeneous data in a cohesive fashion
-- Leveraging the digital twin for design optimization, operational decision support, and supervisory control.
+- Leveraging the digital twin for operational decision support, supervisory control, and/or design-time optimisation.

 My hypothesis is that much of this is accidental complexity; the domain logic is in the model itself.
 Thus, a standardised Digital Twin framework can implement the application logic, and eliminate the majority of accidental complexity.
 This will enable those building Process digital twins to focus on their model of the system, the essential complexity of the digital twin.